Supereg/secure-video-specification/README.md

 ### 4.3 Close

-This event closes the stream and is sent by the controller once the motion sensor is set back to "No motion detected" (It seems that the controller still waits for the last mp4 segment to be sent).
+This event closes the stream and is sent by the home hub once the motion sensor is set back to "No motion detected" (It seems that the home hub still waits for the last mp4 segment to be sent).
 The header should use `dataSend` as the protocol and `close` as the topic.

 The **event** has the following message fields: